parveen1/project-parveen/README.md

 ### LDAP PAM

-**here docker ldap_pam  connect to ldap_schema and valid to user to login mount of home if not exists then make new one by using pam conf.**
+**here docker ldap_pam  connect to ldap_schema and valid to user to login mount of home if not exists then make new one by using pam configure.**

 **pam docker as host**